US, China Renewable Energy Trade Row Heats Up

 Beijing's investigation comes quickly on the heels of Washington's own announcement in early November that it would be launching an investigation into Chinese solar subsidies and trade practices, in response to a petition filed by seven US solar manufacturers in October.

 On 9 November, the US Department of Commerce had announced that it would be moving forward with its investigation into whether China's solar subsidy practices have allowed Beijing to dump solar panels into the US market.
-The case is now awaiting the approval of the US International Trade Commission (ITC) in order to continue; a vote from the ITC investigation panel is expected this Friday, 2 December (see Bridges Weekly, 9 November 2011).
+Last Friday, the US International Trade Commission (ITC) released a preliminary ruling against China.
+The panel's decision - which reported that China had an "inclination towards protectionism" - will allow the investigation to move forward.

 The Commerce Department's action has already prompted a strong response from Chinese government officials; the Chinese Ministry of Commerce said in statements earlier this month that it is "greatly concerned" by the case, cautioning that it could hurt US-China energy co-operation and lead to a "lose-lose" situation.

 Criticism over Beijing's extensive support to its clean energy producers has ramped up in recent years, with Washington critics alleging that the subsidies put foreign competitors at a disadvantage.

 In October, US Trade Representative (USTR) Ron Kirk took aim at many of China's clean energy subsidies in a submission to the WTO.
 In the submission, Kirk identified nearly 200 subsidy programmes that Beijing has not notified to the global trade body, including Chinese policies and practices that Washington claims affected trade and investment in green technologies.